 I approached my fitness goal just like I approached my sales and business goals:

 - I broke it down into bite-sized chunks.
-1,000 crunches may have seemed insurmountable, so I just started with what I could do – 50 crunches, twice a day.
-Then I slowly worked may way up.
+1,000 crunches may have seemed insurmountable, so I just started with what I could do: 50 crunches, twice a day.
+Then I slowly worked my way up.

 - I charted and tracked my daily, weekly, and monthly progress.

-Although he started out way ahead of me, by the time Shane realized how serious I was, I could do as many as he could and within a couple of months, I had passed him.
-By the time he got up to 600 push-ups a day, I had hit my goal and was doing 1,000 crunches a day – and no one was more shocked than I was.
+Although he started way ahead of me, by the time Shane realized how serious I was, I could do as many as he could, and within a couple of months, I had passed him.
+By the time he got up to 600 push-ups a day, I had hit my goal and was doing 1,000 crunches daily.
+(And no one was more shocked than I was!)

-My favorite part of “winning” is the reward – even when its just bragging rights.
-Now, I’m not one to gloat (OK, that’s a lie – I love gloating!) – but make sure that you celebrate your wins with love.
-Don’t be a poor loser or even worse – a sorry winner.
+My favorite part of “winning” is the reward—even when it’s just bragging rights.
+Now, I’m not one to gloat (OK, that’s a lie—I love gloating!), but make sure you celebrate your wins with love.
+Don’t be a poor loser (or even worse—a sorry winner).
 In the case of me beating Shane in our contest (I did mention that I won, right?), my prize comes anytime I want to remind him of the day he doubted my ability to do 1,000 crunches.

 So maybe an informal contest could help you meet that goal you think is out of reach?
-Find a like-minded co-worker or a friend in the same industry and setup a contest.
-If you have a competitive spirit, a little good-natured trash talk via email or text could actually be the boost you need to make an extra call or to finish the week strong.
+Find a like-minded co-worker or a friend in the same industry and set up a contest.
+If you have a competitive spirit, a little good-natured trash talk via email or text could be the boost you need to make an extra call or finish the week strong.